 Hell’s Kitchen is open daily for lunch and dinner in the Roman Plaza just outside the lobby.

 If we had to choose one of Gordon Ramsay's Restaurants as a favorite, it would be his steak joint.
-Of course, we would order the fish and chips and have 3 cocktails to go along with those crispy critters.
+Of course, we would order the fish and chips and have three cocktails to go along with those crispy critters.
 The room is full of energy and the bar area is a favorite on the Las Vegas strip for a meal.
 The beef is good, the drinks are fine, and the atmosphere is a party on the verge of breaking out.
 You'll need to call ahead and get a reservation if you plan on having a meal in the dining room.
 It is a hot ticket.

-Everyone in my food circles is quite excited about the burger at Gordon Ramsay Burger.
+Everyone in my food circle is quite excited about the burger at Gordon Ramsay Burger.
 The burgers are good.
 The combination of chuck, brisket, and sirloin make for a good piece of beef, and when placed between those two buns, they are a dynamic combo.
 Pop a dawg inside that bun and now you are talking about some serious excitement when it comes to flavorful food.
 Split a burger and a dawg and you have a very good meal for a fairly low price.

 Gordon Ramsay Pub and Grill at Caesars Palace